Showcasing Our Latest Innovations and Wrapping Up Run on Less at the NACV Show

 Our team of Link executives, engineers and sales professionals recently returned from the North American Commercial Vehicle Show (NACV) in Atlanta.
 This inaugural event featured leading manufacturers of commercial and specialty vehicles – as well as producers of parts and components – exhibiting their newest technologies and innovations.

 Link used NACV to showcase our new line of Auxiliary Suspensions featuring SwiftMount Technology™.
-We also introduced a few innovations currently in development, including Cabmate with Semi-Active Cab Suspensions, as well and our Carbon Fiber Control Rods.
 We continue to demonstrate our commitment to the 6x2 liftable pusher concept and demonstrated a Link solution on our test vehicle.
-While still in R&D, we believe the Road Optimized Intelligence provided by our display of technology will vastly improve the ride performance for drivers and fleets.
+We believe our display of technology will vastly improve the ride performance for drivers and fleets.
 Of course, we also featured our 180-degree Swivel Ramp, perfect for loading and unloading any sized cargo.
 We received a number of comments from visitors to our booth who were impressed by the breadth of solutions we offer and the sophistication of our products.